alisiarenard/AlfaPM/replit.md

 - Formula: IR = (Epic story points / Total story points) × 100%
 - Displayed in sprint header as third row below dates
 - Shows "—" for sprints with no story points

+**Involvement (Вовлечённость) Calculation:**
+- Automatically calculated based on initiative's time period, not from JSON
+- Period: from initiative start date to the end date of last sprint in initiative
+- Formula: Involvement = (Initiative's story points / All story points in period) × 100%
+- Includes ALL sprints in the period when calculating total, even if initiative has no points in some sprints
+- Example: Initiative A has 100 points in Sprints 1&3, period is Sprint 1-3, total in period is 160 (including Sprint 2 from other initiatives) → Involvement = 63%

 **Sprint Auto-Generation:**
 - When `sprintDuration` is provided in team data, the system automatically generates sprint columns until the end of the current year